Should You Oil Golf Clubs? (Explained)

 Affects Ball Control

 There aren’t any conclusive studies on this subject.
-However, some golfers believe that oil affects the club’s ability to control the ball.
+However, some golfers believe oil affects the club’s ability to control the ball.
 When applied on the clubface, oil affects the ability of wedges to check and spin the ball.

 Frankly, I don’t think it makes any difference.
-You just apply a thin microscopic layer that gets absorbed by the rust, canceling any possible adverse effects.
+You apply a thin microscopic layer that gets absorbed by the rust, canceling any possible adverse effects.

 Improved Performance